jprante/elasticsearch-jdbc/README.md

     ```
 	curl -XPUT 'localhost:9200/_river/my_jdbc_river/_meta' -d '{
+        "max_bulk_actions" : 10000,
 	    "type" : "jdbc",
 	    "jdbc" : {
 	        "url" : "jdbc:mysql://localhost:3306/test",
 	        "user" : "",
 	        "password" : "",
+	        "fetchsize" : "min",
 	        "sql" : "select * from orders"
 	    }
 	}'
 	```

 9. The river runs immediately.
 It will run exactly once.
-Watch the log on the elasticsearch terminal for the river activity.
-When the river fetched the data, you can query your elasticsearch node for the data you just indexed with the following command
+Watch the log on the elasticsearch terminal for the river activity, some metric are written each minute.
+When the river fetched the data, you can query for the data you just indexed with the following command

-	`curl 'localhost:9200/jdbc/_search?pretty&q=*'`
+	`curl 'localhost:9200/jdbc/_search'`

 10. Enjoy the result!

 11. If you want to stop the `my_jdbc_river` river fetching data from the `orders` table after the quick demonstration, use this command

-	`curl -XDELETE 'localhost:9200/_river/my_jdbc_river'`
+	`curl -XDELETE 'localhost:9200/_river/my_jdbc_river/'`

 Now, if you want more fine-tuning, add a schedule for fetching data regularly, you can change the index name, add more SQL statements, tune bulk indexing,